Spiritual Bypassing Is A Colonial Poison To Humanity.

 liberate yourself from the oppressor within

 Spirituality, wellness, and healing should be integral parts of our lives.
 Healing serves as the salve to our souls, and spirituality keeps us connected and liberated, as long as we are not adhering to colonial and capitalist ways of living and practicing.
-These systems not only convey toxic messages but also harmful.
-Healing and spirituality are not selfish, nor are they separate from reality, activism, and politics.
-Believing so aligns with the agenda they want you to adhere to.

 Recognizing that you are a powerful multifaceted force capable of being in tune with spirit, engaging in healing, and standing up for humanity is crucial.